 The Federal Housing Administration does not extend financing, as home loans are not made by the federal government.
 Instead, the US government guarantees the loans so that mortgage lenders are encouraged to issue loans to people with lower credit scores and lower income and down payments.
 Some FHA loans can be obtained with just a 3.5% down-payment.

 There were not any areas with a decrease in maximum loan limits for home mortgages.
 We anticipate that 2017 FHA loan limits will be raised in many counties.
 The 2017 loan limits for Fannie Mae and Freddie Mac increased for the first time in years as it was recently announced.
+The government sponsored agencies may differ from FHA and HUD loan limits.

 Every year, FHA does a recalculation of loan limits that are based on 115% of the area’s median home price.
 For counties that are located in MSAs or Metropolitan Statistical Areas, the limit for all areas in that MSA is figured based upon the highest cost county.